swahili-chess/sw-chessbot/README.md

 ## Chesswahili Game Links Bot

-This is a bot written in Golang that sends links of games played by members of Chesswahili on both Telegram .
+This is a bot written in Golang that sends links of games played by members of Chesswahili on Telegram .

 ## How it works